Do you know what to do after a storm hits?

 5. Deal with Water Ingress

 Damaged doors, windows, and roofs can lead to water ingress.
-Or, you might have experienced flooding.
+Or, you might have experienced flooding and in that case, you might have to let the professionals at mill creek plumbing handle your emergency plumbing issues.
 Either way, you need to deal with it ASAP.

 The first thing you should do is to open all doors and windows to air your house out.
 Fans will help circulate air and dry any wet areas and best work when near the doors and windows.

 Throw away anything that won’t be quick to dry (like mattresses, carpets, pillows, etc.).
 Clean remaining wet items and surfaces with hot water and laundry detergent.

 Disaster Repair After a Storm

 So there you have it.
 After a storm, these are the top disaster repair tips you should follow to get back up and running as quickly as possible.
 Remember, even after a storm passes there may still be dangers, so above all remain safe.

 If you enjoyed this article, you’re in luck!
 We have lots of other valuable tips for homeowners.
 Take a look at a few more of our blog posts now!